 Kathy Mills, Ph.D.

-Dr. Katherine Mills is a research scientist at the Gulf of Maine Research Institute and leads the Integrated Systems Ecology Lab.
+Dr. Katherine Mills is a Senior Scientist at the Gulf of Maine Research Institute and leads the Integrated Systems Ecology Lab.
 Kathy has studied ecosystem change and fish-ecosystem relationships in the Gulf of Maine and Northeast U.S. Shelf regions for over a decade.
 She uses statistical analysis and modeling to understand (1) how physical and ecosystem conditions are changing; (2) how these changes affect fish populations, biological communities, and marine fisheries; and (3) how fisheries and fishing communities can effectively respond.

 Kathy’s research spans a range of topics to investigate how physical changes affect ecological patterns and processes, such as the productivity, distribution, phenology, growth, and size structure of different species.
 She is also interested in how species-specific changes shape multispecies interactions and community-level dynamics.